 As far as finances are concerned, Craig would be the first to tell you, he knew nothing of finances.
 “The wife takes care of all that,” is something he will say.
 “And she can be a real drill sergeant.
 The woman can drain the romantic symbolism of flowers and turn them into economic principles.
 She can be so anal-retentive.
 She reminds you of Monica Geller from Friends.
 That’s what we call her,” he’ll say with a laugh.

 He’ll go on to complain about how she’s always harping.
 “Money is her big topic.”
 She talks about how he can’t control his spending habits.
 How he signs up for credit cards and doesn’t tell her.
 He spends money as if he has no regard for the bottom line.
-She says he has acted like a child that has been introduced to the power of money for the first time, for so long, that he doesn’t gauge the consequences of his actions.
+She says he acts like those children that learn of the power of money for the first time, and he has acted like this for so long, that he obviously doesn’t gauge the consequences of his actions.
 “I make the money,” is something he might say.
 “And I work my tail off.
 I’m a grown man.
 Who does she think she is, trying to tell me how to live?”

 As with most adult babies, Craig lives by his own set of rules and standards, and no one, not even his beloved wife, is going to tell him how to spend the money he earns.
 He may have some problems with impulse control, but who doesn’t?
 Spending money, and purchasing things, gives Craig a rush he can’t explain.
 It gives him identity.